 Fuel Pump Output

 The ECU switches on the fuel pump output when 12V ignition is supplied to the ECU for a period of 2 seconds.
 The output will then switch off until engine speed is measured by the ECU, it will then turn the output back on again until the engine stops.
 This is a safety feature as in the event of an accident & the fuel line is cut, once the engine stops, the fuel supply will switch off.
 This is switched negative output & must be used to trigger a relay.
-Our harnesses already have the relays built in.
+Our off the shelf harnesses already have the relays built in.